How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 File Size (MB)File size in megabytes

-Drag attributes to reorder — the order here is the column order in your sheet.
+You can drag attributes to reorder them.
+The order you set here becomes the column order in your sheet.

 Click Save settings as default when done.